- Home

 As well as omega-3, anchovies contain several other lung-friendly nutrients like iron and selenium.

 To add anchovies to your diet, you might like to try one of these anchovy recipes from BBC Good Food.
-Alternatively if you can’t get on board with the taste of anchovies, other sources of omega-3 include salmon, flaxseed, chia seeds, soya beans, and avocado.
+Alternatively, if you’re not a fan of anchovies, other sources of omega-3 include salmon, flaxseed, chia seeds, soya beans, and avocado.

 Final thoughts…

-Keeping our lungs happy and functioning well is essential for health.
-And because research has found that what we eat plays a role in this, making healthy diet choices can make all the difference.
+Keeping our lungs healthy and functioning well is essential for health.
+Research has found that what we eat plays a role in lung health, so making healthy diet choices can make all the difference.

 For further reading, head over to the diet and nutrition section of our website.
 Here, you’ll find diet tips for everything from heart and bone health to longevity.